positivetechnologylab/PachinQo/README.md

 ## Project Structure

-The project consists of the following Python files:
+The project consists of the following Python files in the framework directory:

 - `main.py`: The entry point for the code.
 - `grid.py`: Contains the core logic for the atom grid simulation.